lithiumtech/rdbi/README.markdown

-# RDBI
+# rDBI

-RDBI provides a convenience interface for [Lua queries](http://redis.io/commands/eval) with Redis using the Jedis Java driver. rDBI also tries to clean up some of Jedis's api pitfalls. rDBI is not an abstraction framework ontop of Jedis; it is a convenience library for Jedis, inspired by [jDBI](http://jdbi.org/).
-We even use many of jDBI's constructs!
+rDBI provides convenience utilites for Jedis. rDBI cleans up some of Jedis's api pitfalls by [automatically returning the Jedis resource to the pool](https://github.com/xetorthio/jedis/issues/44).
+It also has helper utilities for making [Lua script calls to Redis](http://redis.io/commands/eval) easier. rDBI library is inspired by the awesome library [jDBI](http://jdbi.org/), a convenience library for SQL.

 # USAGE
 ## Cleanup of Jedis

+The main cleanup we like to make in Jedis is, if the jedis client came from a pool, it should know to return to that pool appropriately without having the application code keep track of the state of the Jedis client.

 	// You don't have to know if jedis is broken or which pool it comes from
 	// Just close the handle and you're good to go!